msomali/base/README.md

-# base (WIP)
+# base
-the base code for creating api clients using golang
+the base code for creating mobile money api clients using golang